coffius/time-series/README.md

 There are two things in `OptimizedCalculator` that I would like to bring to notice:

 * Usage of SeqView - lazy version of collections.
-It helps to avoid unnecessary copying of data between different collections during calculations.
+It is a convenient way to avoid unnecessary copying of data between different collections during calculations.
 * Reduction of number of operations for calculation of a rolling sum, number of measurements, min and max values.
 The idea is to use inverse direction of traversal of data in buffer and reusage of information from a previous element.
 Look at this [picture](http://i.imgur.com/kGU0jdg.jpg).